ltelab/disdrodb/docs/source/metadata.rst

     check_metadata_archive_geolocation()

-The list and description of the DISDRODB metadata is provided here below:
+Below is the list and description of DISDRODB metadata keys:

 .. csv-table:: Mandatory keys